Courtney Rennicke Ph.D.

 Dyadic Developmental Psychotherapy ©

-Certified Trainer, Consultant & Practitioner, with Daniel Hughes, Ph.D.
+Certified Trainer, Consultant & Practitioner.

 Accelerated Experiential Dynamic Psychotherapy